Important safety information for iPad

 Handling Handle iPad with care.
 It is made of metal, glass, and plastic and has sensitive electronic components inside. iPad or its battery can be damaged if dropped, burned, punctured, or crushed, or if it comes in contact with liquid.
 If you suspect damage to iPad or the battery, discontinue use of iPad, as it may cause overheating or injury.
 Don’t use iPad with a cracked screen, as it may cause injury.
 If you’re concerned about scratching the surface of iPad, consider using a case or cover.

 Repairing Don’t open iPad and don’t attempt to repair iPad yourself.
-Disassembling iPad may damage it or may cause injury to you. iPad Pro 11-inch and iPad Pro 12.9-inch (3rd generation and later) contain lasers that could be damaged during repair or disassembly, which could result in hazardous exposure to infrared laser emissions that are not visible.
+Disassembling iPad may damage it or may cause injury to you.
 If iPad is damaged, malfunctions, or comes in contact with liquid, contact Apple or an Apple Authorized Service Provider.
 Repairs by service providers other than Apple or an Apple Authorized Service Provider may not involve the use of Apple genuine parts and may affect the safety and functionality of the device.
 You can find more information about repairs and service at the iPad Repair website.

 Battery Don’t attempt to replace the iPad battery yourself.
-The lithium-ion battery in iPad should be replaced by Apple or an authorized service provider.
-Improper replacement or repair could damage the battery, cause overheating, or result in injury.
+The lithium-ion battery in iPad should be serviced or recycled by Apple or an authorized service provider.
+Improper service could damage the battery, cause overheating, or result in injury.
 The battery must be recycled or disposed of separately from household waste.
 Don’t incinerate the battery.
 For information about battery services and recycling, see the Battery Service and Recycling website.

 Distraction Using iPad in some circumstances may distract you and might cause a dangerous situation (for example, avoid using headphones while riding a bicycle and avoid typing a text message while driving a car).
 Observe rules that prohibit or restrict the use of mobile devices or headphones.